 Sikh Wedding Traditions

 A few days before the wedding, the groom’s female relatives visit the bride’s house and present her with a red dupatta, clothes, jewelry, and other gifts.
-The groom’s mother or sister places the red dupatta over the bride’s head as a veil and other family members take turns to present the blushing bride with any gift of their choice from the lot.
+The groom’s mother or sister places the red dupatta over the bride’s head as a veil and other family members take turns to present the blushing bride with any gift of their choice from the lot as part of the Sikh wedding traditions.
 The gifts also include the lehenga which the bride will wear to her Sikh wedding or Anand Karaj, along with jewelry.
 Although she will have to don the outfit, she can mix & match the jewelry to create a set of her own.
 This ceremony basically strengthens the ties between the two families and welcomes the bride to their side of the family.
 The red color signifies prosperity and fertility in our culture, and thus, it’s the most common shade on Indian brides.

 Jaggo ceremony is performed a day or two before the wedding day and generally collides with the mehendi ceremony.
 It’s done by the maternal families of both bride & groom.
 Jaggo basically means ‘wake up’ and denotes the start of the wedding festivities and getting into the celebratory mode.
 Here, the maternal families arrive at the beautifully decorated house of bride & groom, where they’re welcomed and served with delicious food.
 The entire ceremony is all about dancing, fireworks, and hearty banter.
 An ought-to ritual in Jaggo is female relatives dancing with a decorated earthen pot and a decorated stick with bells taking turns.